eejlny/ENEAC/README.md

-# gphcu
+# ENEAC
-General Purpose Heterogenous Computing Units
+ENergy Efficient Adaptive Computing with multi-grain heterogeneous architectures

 Heterogeneous chips that combine CPUs and FPGAs can distribute processing so that the algorithm tasks are mapped onto the most suitable processing element.
 New software-defined high-level design environments for these chips use general purpose languages such as C++ and OpenCL for hardware and interface generation without the need for register transfer language expertise.
 These advances in